Toffels/no-acl/README.md

-# ACL Toolkit
+# NO-ACL

+DISCLAIMER: Still in development!

 ## Introduction
-ACL (Access Control List) Toolkit is a powerful and flexible library for managing access control in JavaScript applications.
+NO-ACL (Nested Object Access Control List) is a powerful and flexible library for managing access control in JavaScript applications.
 It allows developers to define complex access rules and apply them to data structures, ensuring that users only access data they are authorized to see or modify.

 ## Features
 - Role-based access control